quintel/merit/README.md

 )
 ```

-Specify what demand you want to calculate the merit order with (in **MJ**):
+Specify what total demand you want to calculate the merit order with (in **MJ**):

 ```Ruby
 merit_order.total_demand = 300 * 10**9 #MJ
 ```

 Now you have supplied the minimal amount of information to calculate output
-for this situation, and you can start to ask for this output, e.g.
+for this situation, and you can start to ask for output, e.g.

 ```Ruby
 merit_order.participant[:ultra_supercritical_coal].full_load_hours